-We will review the fastest way through the router's web configurator.
+We will review the fastest way through the router's web interface.
 Open the 'Connection priorities' page and go to the 'Policy binding' tab.
 In the 'Default policy', locate the desired device in the 'Devices' list and drag it from the right column to the 'No Internet access' policy in the left column.

 Setup is complete.
 Internet access will be blocked only for the devices to which this policy is assigned.